ZeroCJ/hello-world/README.md

 # hello-world
 The fresh start
-This is some description about the first project。
+This is some description about the first project